1.1 What is Esmée Fairbairn Foundation?

 For good governance, we want to see

-- A minimum of three directors, the majority of whom should not be paid employees.
+- A minimum of three trustees or directors, the majority of whom should not be paid employees.

 - The salaries and benefits of employees are approved by a majority of non-executive Directors.

 - In the case of organisations that are not registered charities – an asset lock clause or other general mechanism used to cover all the provisions designed to ensure that the assets of an organisation, including profits or surpluses generated, are used for the benefit of its community or to further its activities and mission.

 By exception, when we proactively seek out a new idea to support ourselves, we might make grants to organisations which don’t meet all these governance standards provided that we are satisfied that the work is charitable, and has adequate safeguards in place.
 This might be through a conduit organisation, by providing a restricted grant, or by using a contractual arrangement.